samnyan/DMTQ-Tools/README.md

 ### pt to text

-Convert decrypted .pt format to a readable text format.
-You need to decrypted it first to use this tool.
+Convert .pt format to a readable text format.
+This tool can decrypt .pt file now, but if you want to build it from source, please provide the decrypt api server info in the LoginInfo.cs.

 Combine with bytes to text tool, it should be able to port song from Arcade version.